raphischer/probgapfilling/README.md

 The software is implemented and tested with Python 3.6, and uses some external Python packages.
 The easiest way of use is to to create an Anaconda environment from the `environment.yml` file.
-You can of course also try to install the packages yourself, hoping that you don't run into compatibility problems here.
+If you want to use a custom Python installation, you can check this file for required packages.
-The repository also comes with a Dockerfile if you want to run the software in a Docker container.
+The repository also comes with a Dockerfile if you want to run the software in a Docker container (in the container make sure to first run `conda activate probgf`).
-Before using its components, you should install this package by running `pip install .` in the root directoriy of its repository.
+Before usage, you should install this package by running `pip install .` in the root directoriy of its repository (already done in Docker image).

 ## How To Use

 For standalone gap filling, simply run `python -m probgf`.
 Pass `-h` for a detailed overview of command line parameters.
-You can clean up the current directory of any *probgf* related files and results by passing `-d C` on the command line (the corresponding method is also available from `probgf.helpers`).
+You can clean up the current directory of any `probgf` related files and results by passing `-d C` on the command line (the corresponding function is also available from `probgf.helpers`).

 `scripts/gap_filling_viewer.py` allows to interactively inspect gap filling results, it is simply started via command line.
 It uses *Pillow* and *Tkinter*, and can be controlled via mouse and keyboard.